wiicode/cybersecurity-framework/bronze-training/background-boards/board-planning-response.md

 This will depend on your organizational structure.
 It might sit with the one member of the Board, or one of the executives, or it might be divided out into different roles.
 Ideally you should:

 -   Specify exactly who is able to take decisions on which aspects.
--   Have backup plans in place if those decision makers are unable to fulfill that duty (for example, out of hours).
+-   Have backup plans in place if those decision makers are unable to fulfilll that duty (for example, out of hours).
 -   Test this decision making process, with a focus on potential areas of overlapping responsibility.

 ###